Nazism: Totalitarianism

 According to Hannah Arendt, Nazism had an allure as a totalitarian ideology because it helped Germany deal with the aftermath of the First World War and material suffering of the Depression, and brought to order the revolutionary unrest.
 Instead of the plurality that existed in democratic or parliamentary states, Nazism as a totalitarian system promulgated "clear" solutions to the problems faced by Germany, levied support by de-legitimizing the former government of Weimar and provided a politico-biological pathway to a better future, free from uncertainty.
 It was the atomised and disaffected masses that Hitler and the party elite pointed in a particular direction and used propaganda to make them into ideological adherents, to bring Nazism to life.

 While the ideologues of Nazism, much like those of Stalinism, abhorred democratic governance, their differences are substantial.
 They had similarly tyrannical leaders, state-controlled economies, repressive police structures, and a common thematic political construction.
 But they had opposing goals and worldviews, which made them radically different.

 Carl Schmitt, a Nazi legal theorist, characterized the "Führerprinzip" as the ideological foundation of Nazi Germany's "total state".
 In "Staat, Bewegung, Volk" (1933), Schmitt wrote: "National Socialism does not think in abstractions and clichés.
 It is the enemy of all normative and functionalist ways of proceeding.
 It supports and cultivates every authentic substance of the people wherever it encounters it, in the countryside, in ethnic groups [Stämme] or classes.
 It has created the hereditary farm law; saved the peasantry; purged the Civil Service of alien [ fremdgeartet] elements and thus re-stored it as a class.
 It has the courage to treat unequally what is unequal and enforce necessary differentiations."

-Classification: Reactionary or Revolutionary
+Classification: reactionary or revolutionary?

-Although Nazism is sometimes seen as reactionary, it did not seek to return to the pre-Weimar monarchy, but instead looked further back to a mythic halcyon Germany which never existed.
+Although Nazism is sometimes seen as purely reactionary, it did not seek to return to the pre-Weimar monarchy, but instead looked further back to a mythic halcyon Germany which never existed.
 It has also been seen as the result of a crisis of capitalism, which manifested as a "totalitarian monopoly capitalism".
-In this view Nazism is a mass movement of the middle class, in opposition to a mass movement of workers in socialism, and its extreme form, Communism.
-Karl Dietrich Bracher argues:

-Such an interpretation runs the risk of misjudging the revolutionary component of National Socialism, which cannot be dismissed as being simply reactionary.
-Rather, from the very outset, and particularly as it developed into the SS state, National Socialism aimed at a transformation of state and society.

-On Hitler's and the Nazi's political positions, Bracher claims:

-[They] were of a revolutionary nature: destruction of existing political and social structures and their supporting elites; profound disdain for civic order, for human and moral values, for Hapsburg and Hohenzollern, for liberal and Marxist ideas.
-The middle class and middle-class values, bourgeois nationalism and capitalism, the professionals, the intelligentsia and the upper class were dealt the sharpest rebuff.
-These were the groups which had to be uprooted [...].